 However, it is acknowledged that Barnahus’ development is still at an early stage in Scotland.
 The first detailed indication of how a Barnahus might operate in Scotland will be provided by the pilot taking place in North Strathclyde, bringing together a partnership of police, health, social work, family support, courts and many others.

 The House will have facilities to record evidence and provide children with access to support to recover, as well as to participate in protection and safety planning.
-The plans include development of facilities for forensic examination of all forms of abuse, including forensic medicals, meaning the children referred would not need to go to hospital (unless it was a particularly complicated or urgent case where a hospital
+The plans include the development of facilities for forensic examination of all forms of abuse, including forensic medicals, meaning the children referred would not need to go to the hospital (unless it was a particularly complicated or urgent case where a hospital

-setting was required).
+the setting was required).

-While the Bill’s establishment of a statutory duty on Health Boards to provide forensic medicals is compatible with Barnahus, it does not address fundamental issues around the coordination of services necessary to deliver a holistic assessment.
+While Bill’s establishment of a statutory duty on Health Boards to provide forensic medicals is compatible with Barnahus, it does not address fundamental issues around the coordination of services necessary to deliver a holistic assessment.
 For this Bill to be facilitative of the Barnhaus approach, we would suggest that it needs to attend to how Health Boards contribute to multi-agency, team-around-the-child processes.

 Q4.
 What changes could be made to ensure that there aren’t any unintended consequences in relation to the development of a Barnahus approach?

 Delivery of an effective Barnahus approach will depend on a prompt and careful collaborative discussion between many organisations/agencies so that all the component parts of the examination, interviewing and care are coordinated and delivered promptly and properly.
 The way this will work for a 16 or 17-year-old self-referring for a forensic medical requires careful consideration.
 An unintended consequence we want to avoid is 16 and 17-year-olds who may face a significant ongoing risk of not having the same opportunity for protective investigation, action and support as other children (including, in time, accesses to a Barnahus).